Free Continuing Education Credit

 North Carolina residents now have greater flood coverage options than ever before.
 Commissioner Causey approved a statewide flood insurance program that participating companies can now offer to residents living anywhere in the state.
 The program is separate from the National Flood Insurance Program.
 Commissioner Causey hopes to eventually see all North Carolinians protected in the event of a flood or mudslide.

-To ensure that residents are adequately covered for the 2021 hurricane season, Commissioner Causey is offering free continuing education course credits for insurance agents and adjusters who attend the conference.
+To ensure that residents are adequately covered for the 2023 hurricane season, Commissioner Causey is offering free continuing education course credits for insurance agents and adjusters who attend the conference.
 Real estate agents are also approved to receive free continuing education credit.
-Engineers also have the opportunity to use their “self- report” reporting opportunity available and utilize 21 NCAC 56.1706 recordkeeping to retain the information for three years.
+Engineers and land surveyors also can use their “self- report” reporting opportunity available and utilize 21 NCAC 56.1706 recordkeeping to retain the information for three years.
 Licensed Architects are also approved for 4 HSW hours of continuing education credit.
 The course was approved by AIA.
 NCAIA will assist in the process of awarding the 4 HSW hours of continuing education credit.

 In order to be awarded four hours of continuing education credit, registration will be required on the NCDOI webpage and through the WebEx invitation.
 Therefore,

 - Please register on the NCDOI Webpage through the links below.

 - A WebEx Invitation will be sent, separately.

 - To participate in the event, you must pre-register with WebEx.

 - Upon registering with WebEx, registered participants will receive details on how to join the flood conference from WebEx.

 The flood insurance conference will feature the expertise of Flood Insurance Specialist Charlotte Hicks, CPA, CIC, AAI, ARM, NCDPS- Emergency Management, and FEMA officials who will discuss the modernization of flood maps and other topics.

 REGISTRATION IS FREE